cilsat/scribe/doc/draft.md

 The annotation of training data was conducted in a semi-supervised and iterative manner.
 This was due mainly to the difficulty of identifying speakers across meetings, and also to reduce the time-costly manual labeling of speaker segment boundaries.
-The LIUM speaker diarization toolkit was utilized for most of the training, specifically for speaker modeling and identification and the initial speaker clustering and labeling.
-Various Python scripts were also utilized to ease the task of annotation and data analysis.
+The LIUM speaker diarization toolkit @rouvier2013
+@meignier2009 was utilized for most of the training, specifically for speaker modeling and identification and the initial speaker clustering and labeling.
+Various Python scripts were also utilized for feature extraction @torfi2017, annotation and data analysis.

 A single speaker clustering run was conducted on the pre-processed audio to obtain the initial predictions for speaker segment boundaries and speaker